-All international owners of property in France must use a notaire to deal with administration of their estate if they owned real estate in France.
+A notaire must be used to deal with administration of an estate if the deceased owned real estate in France.

 The rule also applies if they died domiciled in France with gross assets exceeding €50,000 (spouses and children as heirs, or €3,000 for other heirs).

 Whilst notaire fees in connection with the formalities may well be regulated that does not necessarily that they are not insubstantial, or that sometimes inheritors pay more than they need do so to for their services.

 The ease and speed with which the task can be accomplished will depend largely on the quality of information provided by the inheritors, the number of inheritors and the level of agreement between them on the division of the estate.